-Looking for a new Cavoodle puppy can be downright confusing.
+Looking for a new Cavoodle puppy can be downright confusing, but nothing is impossible.
 Where to buy a Cavoodle and how much you pay for them can mean a world of difference.

 To start, how much are Cavoodle puppies?

 Cavoodle puppies aren’t cheap!
 Because they are a mix between two highly prized breeds (the Poodle and the Cavalier King Charles Spaniel), they fetch a high price.
 On average, you’ll be looking at anywhere from $2500 AUD to $5000 AUD to buy a Cavoodle puppy!

 Alright, you can catch your breath.
 The price is high, but a Cavoodle is worth every dollar!
 With that said, buying a Cavoodle is not an impulse purchase (no dog should be!), and you should take the appropriate steps to ensure that the dog you bring home is in fact the dog you paid for!